U.S. News Rankings

 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at Mercer University is 12:1, and the school has 68.9 percent of its classes with fewer than 20 students.
-The most popular majors at Mercer University include: Business, Management, Marketing, and Related Support Services; Biological and Biomedical Sciences; Engineering; Social Sciences; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 81.5 percent.
+The student-faculty ratio at Mercer University is 13:1, and the school has 66 percent of its classes with fewer than 20 students.
+The most popular majors at Mercer University include: Biological and Biomedical Sciences; Business, Management, Marketing, and Related Support Services; Engineering; Social Sciences; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 82.5 percent.

 |Student gender distribution|